 Use Shade Cloth

 Extra sun concentration is wonderful in the winter but come summer you’ll need some shade to help cool things down both for you and your plants.
 Shade cloth is an excellent and often utilized addition to all greenhouses.
 Available in various densities, shade cloth will prevent any UV concentration from reaching your plants, cooling your greenhouse significantly.
 Depending on what you decide to grow, and your heat index, the density of shade cloth you use will vary.
-The densities we most commonly use are 40 & 60%, with the higher percentage offering the most shade.
+The density we most commonly use is 60%.
 Shade cloth can be left on at all times during the summer without causing any harm to your growing plants.

 Cool Your Ground Space